Verilog-Solutions/solidity-puzzles/README.md

 ### 3 Explore the Remix Debugger

 Inside the remix console, you can see all the transactions.
-Pick one transaction and click the `debug` button.
+Pick one transaction and click the `Debug` button.

 You can pick the attacking transaction and try debugging it and see what happens exactly inside the exploits.